DFKI/leechcrawler/README.md

 Leech
 =====

 Crawling capabilities for Apache Tika.
 Crawl content out of e.g. file systems, http(s) sources (webcrawling) or imap(s) servers.
 Leech offers additional Tika parsers providing crawling capabilities.
+Leech is the successor of Aperture from the DFKI GmbH Knowledge management group (RDF free).

 The key intentions of Leech:
 * Ease of use - crawl a data source with a few lines of code.